 Here are some extra tips that can help you find the best thermal paste for your laptop and make the process of applying it easier:

 - The paste should not spill easily on the other components while applying it to your processor.
-Good quality thermal paste is viscose enough to maintain a certain structure and stay between your CPU and heat sink without spilling over.
-A looser paste will not last long.
+Good quality examples are viscose enough to maintain a certain structure and stay between your CPU and heat sink without spilling over.
+A looser one may not last long.

 - The paste should not be too thick, either.
-If your thermal paste is not liquid enough, it may take up more space than it should, which can also contribute to overheating.
+If it is not liquid enough, it may take up more space than it should, which can also contribute to overheating.
 However, thicker is better than more liquid.